camlspotter/opam-repository-mingw/README.md

-faillib                 111.17.00  Part of Jane Street's Core library fieldslib               113.00.00  Syntax extension to define first class values fileutils                   0.4.4  Library to provide pure OCaml functions to ma functory                      0.5  Distributed computing library. gen                         0.2.4  Simple and efficient iterators (modules Gen a getopt                   20120615  Parsing of command line arguments (similar to
+faillib                 111.17.00  Part of Jane Street's Core library fieldslib               113.00.00  Syntax extension to define first class values fileutils                   0.4.4  Library to provide pure OCaml functions to ma fstar                     0.9.1.1  An ML-like language with a type system for pr functory                      0.5  Distributed computing library. gen                         0.2.4  Simple and efficient iterators (modules Gen a getopt                   20120615  Parsing of command line arguments (similar to